ecolab-nus/ecolab-nus.github.io/_posts/2022-10-31-morpher-tutorial.md

 ## Introduction
 Coarse-Grained Reconfigurable Architecture (CGRA) provides a promising pathway to scale the performance and energy efficiency of computing systems by accelerating the compute-intensive loop kernels.
-However, there exists no end-to-end open-source toolchain for CGRA, supporting architectural design space exploration, compilation, simulation, and FPGA emulation for real-world applications.
-This hands-on tutorial presents Morpher, an open-source end-to-end compilation and simulation framework for CGRA, featuring state-of-the-art mappers, assisting in design space exploration, and enabling application-level testing of CGRA.
+However, there exists no end-to-end open-source toolchain for CGRA, supporting architectural design space exploration, compilation, simulation, and FPGA emulation for real-world applications.  <br>
+This hands-on tutorial presents Morpher, an open-source end-to-end compilation and simulation framework for CGRA, featuring state-of-the-art mappers, assisting in design space exploration, and enabling application-level testing of CGRA.  <br>
 Morpher can take a real-world application with a compute-intensive kernel and a user-provided CGRA architecture as input, compile the kernel using different mapping methods, and automatically validate the compiled binaries through cycle-accurate simulation using test data extracted from the application.
 Morpher can handle real-world application kernels without being limited to simple toy kernels through its feature-rich compiler.
 Morpher architecture description language allows users to easily specify a variety of architectural features such as complex interconnects, multi-hop routing, and memory organizations.

 ![_config.yml]({{ site.baseurl }}/images/morpher_framework.png)